Plum is rich in vitamins, minerals, and antioxidants.

 - Chinese Plum – known for its early ripening and high yield.

-Each variety of plum has its unique characteristics, allowing for the selection of the most suitable ones for different climatic conditions and usage purposes.
+Each variety of plum has its unique characteristics, allowing for the selection of those most suitable for various climatic conditions and purposes.

 Nutritional Value

-The glycemic index of plums varies from 25 to 40, indicating that they may cause a moderate increase in blood sugar levels.
+The glycemic index of plum ranges from 25 to 40, indicating that it can cause a moderate increase in blood sugar levels.

-The carbohydrate content in 100 grams of plums is about 10-12 grams.
+The carbohydrate content in 100 grams of plum is about 10-12 grams.

-It is recommended to limit the portion of plums to 50-100 grams to minimize the impact on carbohydrate levels.
+It is recommended to limit the portion of plum to 50-100 grams to minimize the impact on carbohydrate levels.

-To balance the overall composition of a dish, it is recommended to combine plums with high-fat products such as butter or coconut cream.
+To balance the overall composition of a dish, it is recommended to combine plum with high-fat products, such as butter or coconut cream.